-What we know from the literature is that the pain experienced is attributed to a number of factors, including biological (our physical structures), psychological (our beliefs and coping responses) and social (our culture and contingencies).
-We usually have a certain pain ‘tolerance’, and when this tolerance or capacity is surpassed, we experience pain.
+Research shows us that our pain experience is attributed to a number of factors, including biological (our physical structures), psychological (our beliefs and coping responses) and social (our culture and contingencies).
+We usually have a certain pain ‘tolerance’, and when this tolerance or capacity is exceeded, we experience pain.
 Now what we also know is that with increased stress, our capacity or tolerance is much lower – leaving us more susceptible to pain.
-Once this capacity is breached, this niggly-type annoyance pain can linger and become something much greater.
-Our aim is to either prevent this pain from starting and becoming even more of a burden on your life.
+Once this capacity is exceeded, seemingly insignificant pain can linger and evolve into something much greater.
+Our aim is to either prevent this pain from starting, or to stop it along the process and prevent it

-- Utilise the ‘propped keyboard’ position – What this means is pushing your keyboard deeper on the desk so that your forearms can sit comfortably on the desk.
+- Let those shoulders and arms relax! – Push your keyboard deeper on the desk so that your forearms can sit comfortably on the desk.
 Notice how your upper back is now relaxed and your shoulders aren’t up near your ears?